 Designed by Maurice Griffiths and built in 1931, 'Olive May' was built by Harry King and Sons of Pin Mill, Ipswich, one of three sister ships.
-She is lying on her Conwy River mooring in North Wales.
-A very able sea boat which performs well and inspires confidence, she has featured in Classic Boat (September ’92), March (’93) and as Boat of the Month (July 2011).
+She is a very able sea boat which performs well and inspires confidence, she has featured in Classic Boat (September ’92), March (’93) and as Boat of the Month (July 2011).
 “A very special little ship”.

 Overall length (excluding bowsprit): 25’ 6” LWL: 23’ 0” Beam: 8’ 6” Draft: 4’ 3” 7 Tonnes T.M.